 Azaleas prefer a slightly acidic soil and dappled sunlight.
 They are either deciduous or evergreen with bloom times varying from early spring to early summer.
 The deciduous Azalea’s flower is produced before the foliage.
 There are many different sizes and colours of Azaleas.
 A beautiful plant to include in a woodland garden.

 Rhododendrons are a woody plant and can be either evergreen or deciduous.
 They are a bushy shrub that can be an upright, open or prostrate habit.
-The gorgeous blooms of Rhododendrons put on a spectacular show in May and June in colours of pink, mauve, white and red.
-They can be used as a specimen plant or companion planted with Azaleas, ferns, hostas, and various other woodland plants.
+The gorgeous blooms of rhododendrons put on a spectacular show in May and June in colours of pink, mauve, white and red.
+They can be used as a specimen plant or companion planted with azaleas, ferns, hostas, and various other woodland plants.

-Flowering shrubs are the backbone of a garden.
+Flowering shrubs and trees are the backbone of a garden.
 They provide visual interest and structure and can function as a wind break and provide privacy.
 They produce colourful blooms and/or foliage and provide food and shelter for wildlife.

 Hydrangeas have a climatic impact in the garden when they come into bloom.
 There are many characteristics to consider when choosing a hydrangea: size of a mature plant; size, colour and shape of the flower; whether it blooms on new wood or old wood.
 Hydrangeas can be used in many applications in a landscape such as a hedge, in mixed borders, foundation planting, a specimen and mass plantings.